top of page

 EUROPEAN MOLECULAR BIOLOGY LABORATORY, BARCELONA - HEIDELBERG

-I work on a self-designed multidisciplinary project "HEAT" in the lab of Dr. Kristina Haase, partnering with Dr. Nicoletta Petridou and Dr. Amir Raoof.
-In a nutshell, the project HEAT explores the possibilities of engineering, tissue-specific vascularized microtissues for clinical testing.
-More details will be updated soon in a separate link...
+Secured funding for a self-designed multidisciplinary project titled Hierarchically Engineered Anastomosable Tissues (HEAT).
+This initiative harnesses state-of-the-art microphysiological systems to investigate the impact of fluid dynamics on both in vivo and in vitro vascularized tissue anastomosis.
+The project is conducted in the lab of Dr. Kristina Haase, partnering with Dr. Nicoletta Petridou and Dr. Amir Raoof.
+In a nutshell, the project HEAT aims to develop high-throughput platforms for engineering, tissue-specific vascularized anastomosable microtissues designed for clinical testing.

 2019-2019